Degenerate coupled-cluster theory

 Equation (\ref{C-condition1}) ensures that there be no conflict within the internal space, i.e., that $e^{\hat{T}_J}|J\rangle$ does not overlap with any other degenerate reference determinant $|I\rangle$, when $I \neq J$.
 If $|I\rangle$ {\it were} spanned by $e^{\hat{T}_J}|J\rangle$, the exact $\Delta$CC wave function cannot be written uniquely in the form of Eq.\ (\ref{wavefunction}), and its convergence toward FCI with increasing the rank of $\hat{T}$ is no longer assured.
-This condition is essentially the same as ``the C condition'' of Li and Paldus in their state-universal multireference coupled-cluster (SUMRCC) theory,\cite{LiPaldus2003,LiPaldus2003_2,PaldusLi2003,Paldus2004,LiPaldusIJQC2004} to which $\Delta$CC theory is closely related.
-However, there is an important distinction between these two theories, which will be discussed in Sec.\ \ref{sec:LiPaldus}.
-Until the convergence of iterative algorithms to satisfy Eqs.\ (\ref{DCC_ansatz}) and (\ref{DCC_ansatz2}), $\bm{S} \neq \bm{1}$ and the energy matrix that enters Eq.\ (\ref{DCC_ansatz}) needs to be evaluated by $\bm{E} = \bm{S}^{-1}\bm{H}$ (not by $\bm{E}=\bm{H}$).